MarvDan/devonfw.github.io/modules/ROOT/pages/README.md

 ## How this guide is organized

-Each submodule contains a master file `name-of-the-wiki.wiki/master-name-of-the-wiki.asciidoc` which includes all the other files in the submodule.
-All `master-*.asciidoc` files are joined in `devonfw-guide/master.asciidoc`.
+Each submodule contains a master file `name-of-the-wiki.wiki/master-name-of-the-wiki.adoc` which includes all the other files in the submodule.
+All `master-*.adoc` files are joined in `devonfw-guide/master.adoc`.
 This way, all documents are linked and can be used to generate a complete file.

 ## How to generate a PDF